 The externship component requires a commitment to work 10 hours per week, though not all hours must be completed at the office.
 Students should expect to spend one day per week at Fort Hood Trial Defense Service, 330 761st Tank Battalion Ave, Fort Hood, Tx 76544, working in the office or in court.
 Ft.
 Hood is located about halfway between Austin and Waco, a bit over an hour’s drive from the law school or about 50 minutes from Georgetown.

-The application deadline for the next academic year is Monday, May 8, 2023.
+The application deadline for the next academic year is Friday, July 21, 2023.
 Interviews are conducted at the Career Services Office or over Zoom.
-Though students will know whether or not they are admitted before fall registration, the unique registration number for the fall 2023 internship will not be available until April 15, 2023.

 Additional information about the U.S. Army Trial Defense Service, is available at: Trial Defense Service Public (army.mil).